An apprenticeship in folk tale and living tradition

 Developing your voice, finding your rhythm, and building the kind of presence that makes people lean in.
 The live act of telling — where the story stops being text and becomes something in the room.

-4 Stepping out (Practicalities and Vision)
+4. Stepping Out (Practicalities and Vision)

 Audience, opportunities, identity